lgerrets/ResearchPapers/README.md

 ## Related to this repo

-Other people have similar or other methods to keep track of the research papers thay studied.
+Other people have similar or other methods to keep track of the research papers they studied.
 All of them are inspiring:

 * Many insightful github repos with keywords Research/Papers/Notes got me into starting doing this